rahdeensigari/bt-stm32/JOURNAL.md

 **Total Time Spent: 1.7 Hours**

-# Continued PCB - Smaller Components
+# Continued PCB - Smaller Components and Finished Layout

 I'm going to start today by placing the decoupling capacitors.
 I normally do these first, but the video is demanding for them to be done after all the major components have already been laid out.
 The goal with decoupling capacitors is to have them as close to the MCU as possible, as the less trace between the pins means there's going to be less inductance and noise.
 I tried to do these myself then go back to the video to see the optimal way to place it.
 One especially difficult part to place capacitors were pins 34 and 35, which was near the SMPS components.
 I had to place both of them vertically and shift the SMPS components over slightly in order to make it work.
 I also had one extra capacitor that the video left out (C6):